 Mariculture is the production of finfish or bivalves in sea-based systems, but abalone is mostly farmed by circulating seawater through land-based tanks.

 Aquaculture is skill and capital intensive and challenging due to South Africa’s temperate climate.
-Yet, aquaculture has the potential to grow through excellent aquaculture technology and linking up or consolidating South Africa’s many small-scale farmers to produce commercially viable volumes.
+Yet, aquaculture in South Africa has the potential to grow through excellent aquaculture technology and linking up or consolidating South Africa’s many small-scale farmers to produce commercially viable volumes.
 Together with consumer education about freshwater fish species and clear government policies, the industry has the potential to grow and provide both quality protein and sustainable jobs.

 The main freshwater food fish species produced in South Africa include trout, tilapia and to a small extent, catfish.